hybridsjs/hybrids/docs/basics/definition.md

 import { define } from 'hybrids';
 ```

 To define web components from a map of descriptors use custom `define()` function.
-To simplify using external custom elements with those created by the library, you can pass `constructor` instead of a plain object.
-For those, the `define()` function works exactly the same as the `customElements.define()` method.

 ## Single Element